 What Is TUDCA Used For?

-When taurine binds ursodeoxycholic acid (UDCA), this forms TUDCA.
-Moreover, TUDCA is great to treat cholestasis, it’s a condition wherein the bile fails to flow from the liver going to the duodenum.
-It is also helpful for treating cholesterol gallstones, which dissolve them to a size in which they may be easier to pass [1].
+TUDCA is great for treating cholestasis; it’s a condition wherein the bile fails to flow from the liver to the duodenum.
+It is also helpful for treating cholesterol gallstones as it can help to dissolve them into a smaller size that can be more easily passed [1].

 Benefits of TUDCA